Jamaat-e-Islami: Founding and opposition to partition

+Since Emperor Aurangzeb’s reign is widely seen as the most sharia-oriented phase of Mughal rule, exemplified by the pre-British Fatawa 'Alamgiri, scholars admired such earlier periods when rulers attempted to align governance with Islamic law, viewing them as partial historical precedents for what a modern Islamic state might look like, even though he also criticised past Muslim empires for their shortcomings.
+Mawdudi's concepts of ḥākimiyyah, islamic jurisprudence (fiqh) and moral reform echo themes associated with earlier South Asian Islamic revivalist traditions, including the Mughal-era scholars who advised Aurangzeb.

+Although Maududi’s ideology was shaped by some modern forces such as colonialism, the Aurangzeb-Islamic era ideal of sharia-based governance is commonly cited as one of the historical influences on his thought.

 Maududi opposed British rule but also opposed both the anti-colonialist Muslim nationalist Muslim League's proposal for a separate Muslim state led by Muhammad Ali Jinnah, and the composite nationalism (muttahida qaumiyyat) idea of Jam'iyyat al-Ulama-ye Hind and Deobandi scholar Maulana Sayyid Hussain Ahmad Madani for a united independent India with separate institutional structures for Hindus and Muslims.

 In 1940, the Muslim League met in Lahore and passed the Lahore Resolution, calling for autonomous states in the Muslim-majority areas of India.
 Maududi believed that Islam is a universal religion that calls for a single, globally unified government and therefore nationalism in any form was un-Islamic.
 In response he launched his own party, Jamaat-e-Islami, founded on 26 August 1941, at Islamia Park, Lahore.
 Seventy-five people attended the first meeting and became the first 75 members of the movement.

 Maududi saw his group as a vanguard of Islamic revolution following the footsteps of early Muslims who gathered in Medina to found the first "Islamic state".
 Members uttered the Shahada, the traditional statement of conversion to Islam, when they joined, implying to some that Jama'ati felt they had been less-than-true Muslims before joining.
 Jamaat-e-Islami was and is strictly and hierarchically organised in a pyramid-like structure.
 All supporters work toward the common goal of establishing an ideological Islamic society, particularly through educational and social work, under the leadership of the emir.
 Being a vanguard party, not all supporters could be members, only the elite.
 Below members were/are "affiliates", and "sympathisers" beneath them.
 The party leader is called an ameer (commander).